Table of Contents

-A special fuel Jerry can with a capacity of 5 gallons allows a modern car to travel several hundred miles and can be of great service in the event of a fuel shortage or if you are unable to get to the pump.
+A special fuel Jerry can with a capacity of 5 gallons allows a modern car to travel several hundred miles and can be of great service in the event of a fuel shortage or if you cannot get to the pump.

-Be careful, you cannot store gasoline for more than 3 to 6 months in a “Jerry” can and also check the regulation of your state or region before stocking fuel at home.
+Be careful, you cannot store gasoline for over 3 to 6 months in a “Jerry” can and also check the regulation of your state or region before stocking fuel at home.

 It is dangerous and forbidden to drive with fuel in your trunk, so organize a rotation of your stock and keep it in your car garage (never in your house or apartment!).

 Always fill your barrel up to 2 inches (5cm) from the edge of the neck.
 The more oxygen there is in a tank, the more the fuel undergoes chemical changes and perishes.